lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-Though PSE formats are beyond the scope of this document (they are very dependent on equipment, et cetera), a generic interchange format for PSEs is defined here: a certification response message MAY be used.
+Though PSE formats are beyond the scope of this document (they are very dependent on equipment, et cetera), a generic interchange format for PSEs is defined here: a certification response message, see {{sect-5.3.4}}, MAY be used.